ema-marconato/reasoning-shortcuts/README.md

 BDD-OIA is a dataset of dashcams images for autonomous driving predictions, annotated with input-level objects (like bounding boxes of pedestrians, etc.) and concept-level entities (like "road is clear").
 The original dataset can be found here: https://twizwei.github.io/bddoia_project/

 I preprocessed the dataset with a pretrained Faster-RCNN on BDD-100k and with the first module in CBM-AUC (Sawada and Nakamura, IEEE (2022)), leading to embeddings of dimension 2048.
-These are reported in the zip ```bdd_2048.zip```.
+These are reported in the zip ```bdd-preprocessed-2048.zip```.
+Extract the files in ``BDD-OIA/data`` and be sure to put all the files in a folder named ``/bdd2048``.

 The original repo of CBM-AUC can be found here https://github.com/AISIN-TRC/CBM-AUC.

 For usage, consider citing the original dataset creators and Sawada and Nakamura: